mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 is Scout station 01 at Grant A, welcome to the welcoming Grant system.
 We have been expecting your arrival.“ The Scouts explain that no ship can enter orbit around Grant, otherwise they will be shot to smithereens by the Navy satellites.
 They explain that if one were to land on Grant, they would be committing suicide, as an atmospheric contagion causes death in hours.
 Other than that, the Survey Scout is free to search the system.
-The Scouts fur- ther note that they did not detect the _Machii_ or any other Scout Service vessel entering the system in the last two months, so they are adamant the ship is not in the system.
+The Scouts fur-ther note that they did not detect the _Machii_ or any other Scout Service vessel entering the system in the last two months, so they are adamant the ship is not in the system.
 Their lifeboat has been used to make some sensor sweeps of the 4 AU gas giant orbit, as well as the Grant orbit, but nothing has been found.